masak/alma/README.md

 "Hm, I wonder," says Bond.
 "We may not be able to re-do this scene, but maybe the flashback is amenable to modification?"

-"Interesting.
+"Huh.
 Unorthodox, but worth a shot."

 "Ok.
 Here goes."